1234620/diabetes_multi_layer_perceptron/README.md

 <!-- helloo -->

-This project provides a doctor-facing web interface and API for diabetes risk prediction using a trained Keras Multi Layer Perceptron model.
+Web-based application for diabetes risk prediction using a Keras MLP model.
+Provides a FastAPI backend with a simple UI for patient input, supports runtime model uploads, and enables inference through containerized deployment using Docker and Jenkins.

 The application supports: